 But many guys want to imitate your timing when you play like this, and they won’t realize they’ve begun giving you information.

 When you absorb them into this game, they are giving away a lot.
-The quick reactions will give away they didn’t need to think.
+The quick reactions will give away that they didn’t need to think.
 This typically caps their range at one pair, a draw, or a high card.

-When they finally need time to think, they’re usually telling you they missed a draw or they have a big hand.
+When they finally need time to think, they’re usually telling you they missed a draw, or they have a big hand.
 Either way, you know it’s a hand that requires some thought.

 awesome post, i was really interested in this topic also because i play fast.
 Sometimes it works in my favor.
 I noticed also when i wait a few seconds with the nuts or a bluff it has major effect on my competition also depending on the player im facing. if i smooth call the turn and the draw makes it on the river and i have 93s with the wrong suit if i threaded with caution and i know my opponent doesn’t have it and rather top pair ill take a few seconds then raise to 4-5xish and he will usually quickly fold. thanks for the free content i appreciate it.